tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly_tutorial.md

 Redoc provides one of the most attractive outputs for REST API docs.
 In a [recent survey about trends in developer documentation](https://idratherbewriting.com/learnapidoc/docapis_trends.html), I asked developers "How do you render the OpenAPI specification into documentation?"
 Although [Swagger UI](https://idratherbewriting.com/learnapidoc/pubapis_swagger.html) was the most common (used 27% of the time), this is likely because it's free.
 The premium version of Swagger (called [SwaggerHub](https://idratherbewriting.com/learnapidoc/pubapis_swaggerhub_smartbear.html)) was used only 4% of the time.
 In contrast, Redoc was used 8% of the time.

+{% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains JavaScript.
+Please go to https://idratherbewriting.com/learnapidoc/pubapis_redocly_tutorial.html to view the content.
+{% endif %}

+{% if site.format == "web" %}

 <iframe src='https://www.questionpro.com/t/ZRimssZG1r6Yg' width='100%' height='600' frameBorder='0'></iframe>

+{% endif %}

 Overall, the output from Redoc does seem more polished and user-friendly than other API reference doc outputs.
 For the interactivity feature alone I would definitely recommend using the premium version ([Redocly API Reference](https://redoc.ly/reference-docs/)) rather than the community edition.
 Redocly's CLI-based toolset provides a way to work more efficiently in the code, supporting a [docs-as-code workflow](https://idratherbewriting.com/learnapidoc/pubapis_docs_as_code.html).
 If this command-line-based toolset and three-column output appeal to you, Redoc might be the way to go.
 You can start a [free trial here](https://app.redoc.ly/org/idratherbewriting/start-trial) or learn more here: [Redocly](https://redoc.ly/).